-- Level 1 inputs, which are considered the most reliable evidence of fair value, consist of quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 inputs consist of observable market data, other than level 1 inputs, such as quoted prices for similar assets and liabilities in active markets or inputs other than quoted prices that are directly observable. - Level 3 inputs consist of unobservable inputs, which are derived and cannot be corroborated by market data or other entity-specific inputs.
+- Level 1 inputs, which are considered the most reliable evidence of fair value, consist of quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 inputs consist of observable market data, such as quoted prices for similar assets and liabilities in active markets, or inputs other than quoted prices that are directly observable.

+· Level 3 inputs consist of unobservable inputs which are derived and cannot be corroborated by market data or other entity-specific inputs.

-Level 1 assets generally include investments in publicly traded mutual funds, equity securities and corporate debt securities with quoted market prices.
+The company's level 1 assets generally include investments in publicly traded mutual funds, equity securities and corporate debt securities with quoted market prices.
 In general, the company uses quoted prices in active markets for identical assets to determine the fair value of marketable securities.

-Level 2 liabilities generally consist of long-term debt notes.
+The company's level 2 assets and liabilities generally consist of long-term debt notes.
 The fair values of the long-term debt notes were based on quoted market prices in an inactive market.

-Level 3 assets include certain investments that were adjusted to fair value.
+The company's level 3 assets and liabilities include certain investments that were adjusted to fair value.

 Recurring Fair Value Measurements.
-Financial assets recorded at fair value on the consolidated balance sheets as of December 31, 2022 and 2021 were classified in their entirety based on the lowest level of input that was significant to each asset's fair value measurement.
+Financial assets recorded at fair value on the consolidated balance sheets as of December 31, 2023 and 2022 were classified in their entirety based on the lowest level of input that was significant to each asset's fair value measurement.